 147. Illegal gains, and estimated amounts

-(1) Where a person by contravention of this Act or of a condition of a licence or permit gains any financial advantage, the Court may, on the application of the Director, estimate the amount of that advantage and the amount so estimated may be recovered from that person as a debt due to the Crown.
+(1) Where a person by contravention of this Act or of a condition of a licence or permit gains any financial advantage, the Commission may, on the application of the Director, estimate the amount of that advantage and the amount so estimated may be recovered from that person as a debt due to the Crown.

 (2) Subsection (1) applies whether or not the contravention referred to is prosecuted as an offence.

 [Section 147 amended by No. 56 of 1997 s.
-44.]
+44; No. 73 of 2006 s.
+106.]

 Division 6 — Information